tensorflow/swift-models/Examples/BigTransfer-CIFAR100/README.md

 This script illustrates how to train Big Transfer (https://arxiv.org/abs/1912.11370) against the [CIFAR-100 image classification dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

-This model uses a pre-defined rule based on dataset size to determine the optimal parameters for fine tuning using a slightly modified ResnetV2 transfer learning model.
+This model uses a pre-defined rule based on dataset size to determine the optimal parameters for fine tuning using a modified ResnetV2 transfer learning model.

 ## Setup